samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 Always is what I consider a last resort for most of the applications, when everything fails to make the running at the right time, I use always.

-Consider the scenario where we have tenths of objects that we are using the location of each one in our node tree, adding a trigger for every object will be a tedious and inefficient job, So we use **Always** in this situation instead.
+Consider the scenario where we have tenths of objects that we use their location in our node tree, adding a trigger for every object will be a tedious and inefficient job, So we use **Always** in this situation instead.

 Another situation where **Always** is in fact a very good solution is simulations and especially ones that are iterative like PDEs where I want to see the simulation in real time and let it run as fast as possible.

-You may also witness some speed up when using **Always** which I have noticed during my work, but I am not entirely sure if this is an actual thing.

 ### Manual Execution: